 Whilst the meals are easy to prepare, if you don’t do much cooking I would allow yourself extra time for chopping etc.

 As experienced cooks will know, a small block of time for food prep in the morning (unless your school mornings are complete chaos) or just after you’ve put the kids to bed will give you a useful breathing space when tea time comes around – particularly if you are taxiing the kids back and forth to various clubs and classes.

-Not only are the recipe cards clearly written and easy to follow, the quality of the produce you are sent is incredibly high.
+Not only are the recipe cards clearly written and easy to follow, but the quality of the produce you are sent is also incredibly high.